calamity-inc/dynstat/README.md

 ## Config

-You can configure dynstat with by creating `.dynstat.json` file.
+You can configure dynstat by creating a `.dynstat.json` file.

 ### Per-build